Shimofuri Myojo

 Shimofuri Myojo (霜降り明星, Shimofuri Myōjō) is a Japanese comedy duo (kombi) consisting of Seiya (せいや) and Soshina (粗品).
 They are employed by Yoshimoto Kogyo, and are mainly active in Tokyo and Osaka.
 Although they did not attend Yoshimoto NSC, their debut coincides with the 33rd generation class from Osaka.
 They are the winners of the 14th M-1 Grand Prix in 2018.

 Shimofuri Myojo are the youngest ever to win the M-1 Grand Prix, the duo rose to popularity in Tokyo after becoming champions and are currently active on television and theater.
-Alongside groups such as Hanako and Yonsen Toshin, Shimofuri Myojo is considered as one of the leading comedians of the 7th Generation of Owarai.
+Alongside groups such as Hanako and Yonsen Toshin, Shimofuri Myojo is considered one of the leading comic teams of the 7th Generation of Owarai.